20000 Varuna

 20000 Varuna (Note: With stress on the first syllable) (provisional designation ') is a large trans-Neptunian object in the Kuiper belt.
 It was discovered in November 2000 by American astronomer Robert McMillan during a Spacewatch survey at the Kitt Peak National Observatory.
 It is named after the Hindu deity Varuna, one of the oldest deities mentioned in the Vedic texts.

 Varuna's light curve is compatible with the body being a Jacobi ellipsoid, suggesting that it has an elongated shape due to its rapid rotation.
 Varuna's surface is moderately red in color due to the presence of complex organic compounds on its surface.
 Water ice is also present on its surface, and is thought to have been exposed by past collisions which may have also caused Varuna's rapid rotation.
 Although no natural satellites have been found or directly imaged around Varuna, analysis of variations in its light curve in 2019 suggests the presence of a possible satellite orbiting closely around Varuna.
-Assumptions that the body is in hydrostatic equilibrium (and thus a dwarf planet) result in a calculated density too low for it to be a dwarf planet.
+Assumptions that the body is in hydrostatic equilibrium (and thus a dwarf planet) result in a calculated density so low that it is likely not a dwarf planet anyway.